 Consistent particle size is essential to an even extraction.
 A conical burr grinder will give you an evenly ground coffee and maximum control over brewing.
 Here are my favorite grinders:

 A WATER FILTER is something that's often missing from a setup.
-DO NOT use tap water to brew coffee, its bad for your machine and it tastes bad.
+Coffee is 98% water therefore it has a great effect on taste.
+If you wouldn't drink it, don’t use it to brew your coffee!
 Here are a couple of different ideas for filtering water.

 French Press - The French Press has become popular in the last 10 years.
 It consists of a cylindrical decanter and a metal mesh filter.
 The French Press yields a coffee with a heavy body and lots of oils.
 Often a French Press will contain an excess of fines that can muddle flavor.